 Indeed, the influence of Rinker’s book was so great that it had never occurred to me that conversational prayer was such a recent innovation.

 Bielo goes on to observe that evangelicals’s desire for intimacy with God shapes their view of human relationships.

 The hallmark of a successful Christian community is one that is open, always willing to share personal thoughts and feelings.
 One’s Christian family is ideally a safe haven, a place to reveal the utmost private thoughts, triumphs, concerns, and problems without fear of ridicule or exile.
-This contrasts sharply with what Jody Davie (1995: 25–27)2 calls a “don’t ask, don’t tell” spirituality characteristic of mainline American Protestants in which openness is often muted for the sake of maintaining an air of cohesion and belonging.
+This contrasts sharply with what Jody Davie (1995: 25–27)[2.
+Women in the Presence: Constructing Community and Seeking Spirituality in Mainline Protestantism.] calls a “don’t ask, don’t tell” spirituality characteristic of mainline American Protestants in which openness is often muted for the sake of maintaining an air of cohesion and belonging.
 A widely circulated utterance among Evangelicals, and one I heard often from Prayer Circle members, is that “Christianity is about relationships, not religion.”
 (76, emphasis added)

 I wish I could remember where I first read this insight – it was probably Douglas Sloan’s Faith and Knowledge: Mainline Protestantism and American Higher Education – but the kind of religion that flourishes in the academy is precisely the “don’t ask, don’t tell” spirituality that Bielo cites here – a privatized faith, in evangelical terms.
 It’s fine to have strong religious beliefs, to attend church (or synagogue, mosque, or temple) on a weekly basis, as long as it doesn’t influence your day-to-day work.